ukaea/piezo/Docs/Definitions.md

 ## Weave (an example of a CNI plugin)
 Weave Net creates a virtual network that connects Docker containers deployed across multiple hosts.
 To application containers, the network established by Weave resembles a giant Ethernet switch, where all containers are connected and can easily access services from one another.

-## Types of volume mounts
-    * hostPath: A hostPath volume mounts a file or directory from the host node’s filesystem into your Pod.
-    * emptyDir: Loads an empty directory for storage onto a pod when it is created
-    * Persistent volume: PersistentVolumes are a way for users to “claim” durable storage (such as a GCE PersistentDisk or an iSCSI volume) without knowing the details of the particular cloud environment.
-    * Volumes can be ReadWriteOnce (read write accessible from a single node), ReadOnlyOnce (read only from a single node) or ReadWriteMany (read write accessible from multiple nodes)

-## RDD (Resilient distributed dataset)
-A collection of elements partitioned across the nodes of the cluster that can be operated on in parallel.
-RDDs are distributed data sets that can stay in memory and fallback to disk gracefully.
-RDDs if lost can be easily rebuilt using a graph that says how to reconstruct.

-## DAG (Directed Acyclic Graph)
-DAG (Directed Acyclic Graph) is a programming style for distributed systems - You can think of it as an alternative to Map Reduce.
-While MR has just two steps (map and reduce), DAG can have multiple levels that can form a tree structure.
-Say if you want to execute a SQL query, DAG is more flexible with more functions like map, filter, union etc.